George Morrison (1919–2000)

 1957

-The solo exhibition of George Morrison Paintings takes place at Grand Central Moderns Gallery, New York NY (Jan 25–Feb 13).
+The solo exhibition George Morrison Paintings takes place at Grand Central Moderns Gallery, New York, NY (Jan 25–Feb 13).

 1958